aokranj/website/public/wp-content/plugins/posts-in-sidebar/README.md

 ### Credits ###

-I would like to say *Thank You* to all the people who helped me in making this plugin better.
+I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

-### Translations of the plugin ###
+### Privacy Policy ###

-This plugin has been translated into these languages:

-* Persian, thanks to AlirezaJamali
-* French, thanks to Thérèse Lachance and [cilya](https://profiles.wordpress.org/cilya)
-* Hebrew, thanks to Ahrale.
-* Serbo-Croatian, thanks to Borisa Djuraskovic.
+This plugin does not collect any user data.

 ## Installation ##